ErikVerheul/OneBacklog/README.md

 <b>Other design choices:</b><br />
 The scope is the selected product.
 The requirement area (see https://less.works/less/less-huge/requirement-areas.html) is an attribute of an item and used for prioritization.<br />
 Epics and their underlying features have (business) value.
 Delivering the high priority items first is the aim of all participants.<br />
 Priorities are set on every level.
-Eg. when feature A has a higher priority than feature B all its pbi's have a higher priority than any pbi in feature B. It is the PO who selects the most important epics and the features within.<br />
+Eg. when feature A has a higher priority than feature B all its user stories have a higher priority than any user story in feature B. It is the PO who selects the most important epics and the features within.<br />
-The owning team is an attribute of the feature and pbi and used for filtering.
+The owning team is an attribute of the feature and user story and used for filtering.
 A user can be member of one team only, but can switch to another team at will.
 The users with the \_admin or admin role and the guests are not member of a team.<br />
 When multiple databases are created, products defined in different databases are considered completely independent.
 However the user database with the authorizations is shared over all products.<br />

 <b>Product and epic size estimate:</b><br />
 Products and epics are estimated in T-shirt sizes.

 <b>Feature effort estimate:</b><br />
-Both features and pbi's are estimated in story points.
+Both features and user stories are estimated in story points.
 A common practice is to use the Fibonacci scale.
 However this is not enforced.
-When all pbi's belonging to a feature are refined the feature effort should be the sum of the pbi efforts.
+When all user stories belonging to a feature are refined the feature effort should be the sum of the user story efforts.
 The difference between the two shows how well the initial estimate was done.

 <b>Spike effort estimate:</b><br />
 A spike is a study, investigation or try out with a set maximum effort.
 The result is what is available when the time set is spent.
 Spikes are estimated in person hours eliminating the need to translate story points to hours which can be a long discussion.

-<b>Pbi's of kind Defects:</b><br />
+<b>User stories of kind Defects:</b><br />
-Note: When a defect is found before a Pbi is set to done a task is created for its resolution.<br />
+Note: When a defect is found before a user story is set to done a task is created for its resolution.<br />
-When a defect is found after a Pbi is set to done a defect Pbi is created with an estimated effort.
-Note that this effort was not accounted for when the pbi was estimated.
+When a defect is found after a user story is set to done a defect user story is created with an estimated effort.
+Note that this effort was not accounted for when the user story was estimated.
 This effort is considered as a measure of lack of quality in the refinement or the realization.

 <b>Backlog refinement:</b>

 - the preferred order for refinement is by feature.
 The tool supports a feature view of the backlog
-- the team that refines a pbi becomes the owner of that pbi
+- the team that refines a user story becomes the owner of that user story
-- pbi's are estimated by that team
+- user stories are estimated by that team

 <b>Sprint backlog and planning board:</b><br />
 The use of the electronic planning board is optional and only advised for use when team members are (need to be) remote

 - a sprint is dedicated to the increment of one product only; The tool should enforce this
-- the team selects the pbi's to work on
+- the team selects the user stories to work on
-- the team adds tasks to the pbi's
+- the team adds tasks to the user stories
 - a task is/will be assigned to a member of the owning team; he/she is resposible for having the task done but can involve other to do the work
 - the workflow for the tasks usually has 4 stages: to-do, in-development, ready for test/review and done

-<b>Pbi/defect status values:</b>
+<b>User story/defect status values:</b>

 - <b>new</b>
 - <b>ready</b> (refinement done, effort estimated)